Viengsay Valdés: Don Quixote

 In September 2006, Valdés and the National Ballet of Cuba performed Don Quixote in London.

-She traveled to Washington DC, to work as a guest artist in the 2009–2010 season opening performance for the Washington Ballet Washington Ballet, Don Quixote in the Kennedy Center's Eisenhower Theater.
+She traveled to Washington DC, to work as a guest artist in the 2009–2010 season opening performance for The Washington Ballet, Don Quixote in the Kennedy Center's Eisenhower Theater.
 Dancing the lead role of Kitri, this was a new staging of the classic ballet by internationally recognized choreographer Anna-Marie Holmes.

 Artistic director

 In January 2019, Valdés was advanced by the Cuban ministry of culture and Alicia Alonso to the role of Deputy Artistic Director of the National Ballet of Cuba.
 In October 2019, after Alonso died at age 99, the Cuban ministry of culture promoted her to the Artistic Director.
 She is now in charge of all the artistic and technical aspects of National Ballet of Cuba, including the casting, organizing ballet tours, and programming.
 National Ballet of Cuba's 2020 home ballet performances will be Alonso-focused in commemorations of Alonso's centennial and starting in 2021, Valdés will have full control.

 As of May 2019, Valdés intendeds to continue dancing with the troupe.